paul810-c/csr-donation-platform/README.md

 # CSR Donation Platform

-A Corporate Social Responsibility (CSR) donation platform built with Laravel 12.
+A Corporate Social Responsibility (CSR) donation platform built with Laravel 12, designed for internal use within organizations.
-Employees can create donation campaigns and donate to active campaigns.
+It allows employees to create and manage donation campaigns.
 ---

 # Project Setup and Usage